MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Classes.md

 error in the script.

 > [!NOTE]
-> PowerShell does not currently support declaring new interfaces in PowerShell
+> PowerShell doesn't support declaring new interfaces in PowerShell script.
-> script.

 ```powershell
 class MyComparable : System.IComparable